 The Golden Retriever is a gun dog from Scotland, United Kingdom, created to retrieve his master’s quarry, meaning that he also has plenty of working energy and loves to chase birds.
 Mixing these genes creates a very energetic dog who adores his family.

-The Goldendoodle isn’t recognized by the American Kennel Club (AKC) as a dog breed in his own right yet.
+The Goldendoodle isn’t yet recognized by the American Kennel Club (AKC) as a dog breed in its own right yet.
 But being one of the most sought-after poodle mixes, he will surely become one of the first hybrid breeds to be recognized in the future.
 Until then, you can register your dog with the Goldendoodle Association of North America (GANA).
 This breed club is the only Goldendoodle Club dedicated to promoting and guiding the breed to official recognition.

 The Goldendoodle is a delightful doggy who has a real love for life.
 Always happy and ready to play, there is never a dull moment with one of these pups about.
 He has lots of energy, and although we’ll cover this more in the exercise section, it is a BIG part of his personality.
 Many soon-to-be parents assume he’s a big lovable stay-at-home pup who just likes to cuddle.
 But standard-sized Goldendoodles are full to the brim with bouncy energy, which comes from their Poodle parent.